Glossary

 The assumption that everyone is heterosexual and that heterosexuality is superior and preferable.
 The result is discrimination against bisexual, lesbian and gay people that is less overt, and which may be unintentional and unrecognized by the person or organization responsible for the discrimination.

-Negative attitudes, feelings, or irrational aversion to, fear or hatred of gay, lesbian, or people and communities, or of behaviours stereotyped as “homosexual.”
-It is used to signify a hostile psychological state leading to discrimination, harassment or violence against gay, lesbian or people.
+Negative attitudes, feelings or irrational aversion to, fear or hatred of gay, lesbian, bisexual and queer people and communities, or of behaviours stereotyped as “homosexual.”
+It is used to signify a hostile psychological state leading to discrimination, harassment or violence against such individuals.

 The universal entitlement that all people should have access to freedom, justice and protection from discrimination and harassment, and that people should have equal access to a climate that preserves the dignity and worth of individuals and groups.